Code-Institute-Submissions/happybean/documentation/TESTING.md

 ### [JavaScript: JSHint](https://jshint.com/)
 - JSHint was used to test javascript code in this project.
-- All issues where resolved except the below:
+- All issues were resolved except the below:
    - Final version - addressing errors and warnings:
       - Warning for ''let' is available in ES6 (use 'esversion: 6').
 Can be safely ignored.
 If add /*jshint esversion: 6 */ at top of code so that JSHint does not raise unnecessary warnings for ECMAScript 6 features.
       - JSHint flags Jquery $ symbol as an undefined variable - safely ignored.

 ### [CSS: W3C CSS validation](https://jigsaw.w3.org/css-validator/)
 - To validate the CSS code of the project pasting code in by direct input method.
-- All issues where resolved.
+- All issues were resolved.

 <br>

 ### [HTML: W3C Markup Validation](https://validator.w3.org/)
 - To validate the HTML code of the project by pasting code in by direct input method.
 Note the W3C Validator for HTML does not understand the Jinja templating syntax therefore if there are warnings related to this, this can be safely ignored.
-- All issues where resolved except for 2 errors relating to Django cripspy forms (see image below for more detail)
+- All issues were resolved except for 2 errors relating to Django crispy forms (see image below for more detail)
 <details>
 <summary>Checklist for checking all HTMl pages</summary>